3695. hoplizó

 Phonetic Spelling: (hop-lid'-zo)

-Definition: to make ready, to equip
+Definition: To arm, to equip

-Usage: I make ready, arm, equip.
+Meaning: I make ready, arm, equip.

 NAS Exhaustive Concordance